 My tenant was arrested and removed by police 3 weeks ago.
 I don’t know if he is in jail or coming back.
 How do I find out about him?
 Can I rent out his room?
 When?
 Most belongings were taken by police, what should I do with the few items remaining?

 My tenant vacated the rental unit at the end of the month and left behind many personal belongings.
 She has not replied to my emails and messages.
 How long must we hold on to these items?
 What is the process to dispose of them?

 The rules on abandoned belongings vary depending on the circumstances the tenant vacated the premises.
 I’ve attached the links below from our website that address the issue of abandoned belongings, please review it to determine which situation would apply in your case.

 I had a tenant who was behind in the rent.
 I filed with the Landlord and Tenant Board and obtained an order for eviction.
 The tenant has since left the unit, but some belongings are in the shed.
 Can I keep those or throw them out?

 If you received an order of termination after a hearing at the Landlord and Tenant Board, and the tenant moved out as a result, then pursuant to S. 41 (1) of the Residential Tenancies Act, 2006 you may keep, sell or dispose of any remaining belongings left behind by the tenant – either in the unit or anywhere on the residential complex such as the shed.

-Can a landlord bill a tenant for the cost of repair and charges for the removal of large pieces of furniture which have been abandoned in the unit?
+Can a landlord bill a tenant for the cost of damages in the unit once the tenant has left?
 If copies of keys have been made, can I demand that they be returned?
-Is Small Claims Court the way to proceed?